 Let’s build on the previous example.
 If a descriptive approach to healthcare analytics can tell us how contagious a virus is, diagnostic healthcare IT analytics can reveal why.
 As a result, it allows healthcare management experts to set guidelines to prevent an infectious virus from spreading further.

-In healthcare and other industries, a diagnostic approach to analytics has helped businesses pinpoint the reason for good or bad results and take measures accordingly.
+In healthcare and other industries, a diagnostic approach to AI in analytics has helped businesses pinpoint the reason for good or bad results and take measures accordingly.
 Diagnostic healthcare analytics solutions help clinicians understand why a specific treatment might deliver certain outcomes and implement appropriate measures.

 3. Predictive Analysis